ilxplay/unplayitfork/README.md

 Authentication is done using github, one account, one server prefix.
 Making alts is against my TOS and github's TOS and can get you banned on both platforms.
 Your github account needs to be older than a day to make a subdomain to prevent botting.
 Getting some followers or making some repo's or especially both can solve this issue.

+Request may be made through email or issues, there may be a form in the future.

 todo:
 - [ ] add functionality
 - [ ] mobile ui improvements